Having lost my mother several years ago, I know how difficult saying goodbye can be—no matter how much you have prepared for it.

 What to Expect at the Funeral

 Different families and cultures have different ideas and settings for their funerals.
-Some are more formal and somber, while others are focused on celebrating and remembering the good times.
+Some are more formal and sombre, while others are focused on celebrating and remembering the good times.
 No funeral is the same, but it's helpful if you know beforehand what to expect before attending.

 If you're worried about losing your composure, put it out of your mind.
 Everyone will understand how you're feeling.
-It's hard to say goodbye and the closer you are to the family of the deceased, the harder it is going to be for you.
+It's hard to say goodbye, and the closer you are to the family of the deceased, the harder it is going to be for you.
 Keep a few tissues in your pocket and pull them out if you need them.

 Comforting words and hugs are helpful throughout the service, but be mindful of people who are just trying to hold it together.
 Sometimes a simple hug is enough to express your condolences, while words will only make it worse for that person.

 Times have changed, so don't worry about having to dress up in your best attire.
 Look nice and remember that the first priority is to support the family members of the deceased and to show respect to the dead.
 Dress appropriately, but don't fuss about looking perfect.

 If you can find some way to be involved with the service, it can really help you feel like you've done something for your loved one.
 Whether it's arranging flowers or reading a bible reading, you'll feel better knowing that you did something.

 How to Prepare for a Close Friend or Family Member

 If you're a part of the deceased's family, such as a child or spouse, this is going to be a hard day for you.
 Don't worry about controlling your emotions; everyone will understand how you're feeling.